-An ongoing power of attorney is an extremely important legal tool that enables an individual to ensure his life routine even when he is no longer competent, whether due to a disease, dementia, an accident or otherwise.
+An lasting power of attorney is an extremely important legal tool that enables an individual to ensure his life routine even when he is no longer competent, whether due to a disease, dementia, an accident or otherwise.
 A clear and simple formulation of preliminary instructions may prevent the need to move the Court in the event of ambiguities, contradictions or domestic disputes.
 However, incorrect or negligent drafting may lead to the opposite result.

-The ongoing power of attorney allows the grantor to generally empower the “attorney” to may make future decisions on behalf of the grantor, when the grantor will no longer be able to express his will or understand.
-It is possible to furnish the attorney in advance with discretion regarding the content of the decisions and it is also possible, and even advisable, to detail the wishes of the grantor by establishing “preliminary instructions” that would assist the attorney in complying with the will of the grantor.
+The lasting power of attorney allows the grantor to generally empower the “attorney” to may make future decisions on behalf of the grantor, when the grantor will no longer be able to express his will or understand.
+It is possible to furnish the attorney in advance with discretion regarding the content of the decisions and it is also possible, and even advisable, to detail the wishes of the grantor by establishing "preliminary instructions" that would assist the attorney in complying with the will of the grantor.

-Trust – The key words when appointing an attorney in the framework of an ongoing power of attorney is trust, trust and trust.
-An ongoing power of attorney allows the attorney to carry out any action on behalf of the grantor on a wide range of issues and without any obligation to report to any judicial authority.
+Trust – The key words when appointing an attorney in the framework of an lasting power of attorney is trust, trust and trust.
+An lasting power of attorney allows the attorney to carry out any action on behalf of the grantor on a wide range of issues and without any obligation to report to any judicial authority.
 Therefore, identity of the attorney should be considered carefully, while paying attention to character, personality and relationship with the grantor’s immediate family.

 Variable scenarios - It is recommended to plan in advance and anticipate variable scenarios that may occur and express the grantor's wishes in advance.
 For example, expenses due to the need to change the place of residence due to the worsening of the state of health, how to deal with an apartment that may remain empty?
 Are there any animals that may require special care or are there any expensive possessions requiring special instructions? and more.